 "If someone is an apple shape, it usually means that this person has a big waist-to-hip ratio, which indicates a lot of visceral fat," says Dr. Rogers.
 "When fat surrounds organs we get problem with inflammation in the body, and inflammation causes disease."

 According to Dr. Rogers, inflammatory diseases associated with high levels of visceral fat include cardiovascular disease, diabetes and an increase in endometrial, breast and colon cancers.
 In a July 2019 study of 156,000 postmenopausal women published in JAMA Network Open, subjects who carried extra fat in their midsection had a much higher likelihood of death from cancer and cardiovascular disease than women without midsection fat, even after adjusting for socioeconomic status and other lifestyle factors.

 While visceral fat may be more dangerous than subcutaneous fat, it's also much easier to lose, Dr. Rogers says.
 Visceral fat responds particularly well to aerobic exercise and strength training, according to information from Johns Hopkins University.
-Experts recommend at 150 minutes of moderate-intensity physical activity per week, including muscle-strengthening exercises on two or more days each week, according to the U.S. Department of Health and Human Services.
+Experts recommend at 150 minutes of moderate-intensity physical activity per week, including muscle-strengthening exercises on two or more days each week, according to the Physical Activity Guidelines for Americans.

 2. Pear Shape

 People who carry fat in their butt and hips with less fat in the shoulders and bust are considered "pear shaped," says Lina Velikova, MD, PhD, a clinical immunologist and professor at the Medical University of Sofia at Bulgaria.